 - Passing blood clots larger than a quarter

 - Needing to use double sanitary protection (such as two pads)

 - Waking up to change sanitary protection during the night Exhibiting symptoms of anemia (feeling tired or shortness of breath)

 Heavy menstrual bleeding can be caused by many different factors, including the following:

 - Fibroids and polyps: These growths, which are typically noncancerous, form in or on the uterine wall and can cause excessive bleeding.

-- Ovulation issues: If you don’t ovulate regularly, parts of the endometrium may become too thick.
-This can occur in women with polycystic ovary syndrome (a hormonal disorder causing enlarged ovaries with small cysts) and hypothyroidism (when the thyroid gland doesn’t produce enough of the thyroid hormone).
+- Ovulation issues: If you don’t ovulate regularly, parts of the uterine lining may become too thick.
+This can occur in women with polycystic ovary syndrome, which is a hormonal disorder causing enlarged ovaries with small cysts.
+It can also occur in women with hypothyroidism, which is when the thyroid gland doesn’t produce enough of the thyroid hormone.

-- Cancer: Heavy menstrual bleeding can be an early sign of endometrial (uterine) cancer.
+- Cancer: Heavy menstrual bleeding can be an early sign of uterine cancer.

 - Bleeding disorders: Conditions such as von Willebrand disease (a genetic disorder caused by low levels of clotting protein in the blood) and others can cause menorrhagia.

 - Endometriosis: This condition, in which the uterine lining grows outside the uterus, can cause menorrhagia.